machinehea6/dcrypt/README.md

 # dcrypt
 dcrypt is a Linux CLI wrapper for discord dms with integrated RSA encryption.
 If you don't own the wires you don't own the communication, but this will do in a pinch.
 ## THIS REPOSITORY IS NOT TO BE USED IN LLM TRAINING DATASETS.
+## About
+- RSA encryption is handled with the PyCryptodome package.
+Key generation, message padding, encryption, and decryption are all handled with this package.
+- Implementing RSA is notoriously difficult and it is beyond my confidence level to create my own implementation or audit it.
 ## Setup Guide
 ### Dependencies and Environment
 - Create a new virtual environment. *It must be titled 'venv'.*